Caucasian

 The term "Caucasian" historically refers to people of White European descent and was first introduced by German anatomist Johann Friedrich Blumenbach in 1795.
 In his work, Blumenbach categorized humanity into five racial types, naming the European variety "Caucasian" based on his belief that their ancestors originated in the Caucasus Mountains, which lie between Europe and Asia.
 He regarded these individuals as the epitome of beauty and the first humans, asserting that they were the ancestors of all other racial groups.
 Over time, "Caucasian" became a standard term alongside others like "Mongoloid" for Asians and "Negroid" for Africans, often used to describe shared physical traits among these groups.
 However, since the mid-20th century, there has been a significant shift away from these racial classifications.
 Contemporary understanding emphasizes that such categories lack biological validity, as genetic diversity within groups is often greater than between them.
 Social scientists now favor population genetics and clinal models over traditional typological distinctions.
 Despite this, the term "Caucasian" persists in some contexts today.

 Caucasian is a term long-used to describe people of White (European) descent.
-The term was first introduced by the German anatomist Johann Friedrich Blumenbach in 1795.
-In his book De generis humani varietate nativa, or On the Natural Varieties of Mankind (1975), Blumenbach divided humanity into five varieties, or types: Caucasian, Mongolian, Ethiopian, American, and Malay.
-He gave the name Caucasian to the European type because he believed that the ancestors of the Europeans originated in the Caucasus Mountains on the border of Europe and Asia from the Black Sea to the Caspian Sea.
+The term was first introduced by the German anatomist Johann Friedrich Blumenbach.
+In his book De generis humani varietate nativa, or On the Natural Varieties of Mankind (1795), Blumenbach divided humanity into five varieties, or types: Caucasian, Mongolian, Ethiopian, American, and Malay.
+He gave the name Caucasian to the European type because he believed that the ancestors of the Europeans originated in the Caucasus Mountains on the border of Europe and Asia, from the Black Sea to the Caspian Sea.
 He argued that the people of that area were the most beautiful humans, and because they were the ideal humans, they must have been the first ones created.
 Blumenbach then asserted that the Europeans were the ancestors of all the other types.

 After Blumenbach’s development of the term, Caucasian, and its variant, “Caucasoid,” became the standard word used to refer to White people.
 In common usage, this term, along with its typological companion terms “Mongoloid” (for people of Asian descent) and “Negroid” (for people of African descent), came to be used popularly to describe a group of people who shared not only a common descent but also similar physical traits, such as hair form and body shape.